< Home

 Results:

-Forty-one dogs met the inclusion criteria, 3 (7%) died in the perioperative period, 6 (14%) died in the first 20 days after surgery.
-Dogs with high levels of C-reactive protein (P=0.01), lymphopenia (P=0.01), abdominal effusion (P=0.05) and necrotising cholecystitis (P=0.05) were strongly associated with death before hospital discharge.
-Patients with these conditions have 83%, 50%, 43% and 43% of possibility to die within 20 days from surgery, respectively.
+Forty-one dogs met the inclusion criteria, of which 3 (7%) died during the immediate perioperative period, and 6 (14%) died in the first 20 days after surgery.
+High C-reactive protein levels (P=0.01), lymphopenia (P=0.01), abdominal effusion (P=0.05), and necrotising cholecystitis (P=0.05) were strongly associated with death before hospital discharge.
+Their respective mortality rates within 20 days postoperatively were 83%, 50%, 43%, and 43%.
 The mortality rate and survival time were not associated with elective or emergency procedures.

 Conclusions:

-Lymphopenia, elevated C-reactive protein, and abdominal effusion secondary to gallbladder rupture emerged as potential negative prognostic factors in dogs with GBM, suggesting the value of assessing these indicators preoperatively.
-Identifying these factors may better inform clinicians in treatment planning and discussions with pet owners.
+Lymphopenia, elevated C-reactive protein, and abdominal effusion secondary to gallbladder rupture emerged as potential negative prognostic factors in dogs with GBM, suggesting the value of assessing these indicators preoperatively to better inform clinicians in treatment planning and discussions with pet owners.

 Back to the top of the page ^